Volvo Group Recalls 5,137 Heavy Trucks Over Brake Modulator Connector Issue

 Remedy and Notification

 Dealers will inspect the rear brake modulator electrical connectors on every recalled vehicle.
-Any non-conforming modulators will be replaced, and a protective cover (Bendix part number 995115) will be installed over the previously unprotected connector.
-The remedy component differs from the recalled component only in the addition of that cover.
+Any non-conforming modulators will be replaced, and a protective cover will be installed over the previously unprotected connector.
+According to Bendix, the cover — referenced in Volvo’s filing as part number 995115 — is a Volvo Group part used to cover unused electrical pins on the modulator’s X3 connector, and is not available through Bendix.

 Repairs will be performed at no cost to the owner.
 Volvo Group has committed to its general reimbursement plan on file with NHTSA for owners who paid for related repairs prior to the recall.